Luxembourg's Dairy Industry

 Cheese Production

-Cheese is a major product in Luxembourg's dairy industry.
-The country produces approximately 25,000 tons of cheese annually, catering to both domestic and international markets.
-The cheese varieties produced span from traditional local cheeses to popular international types.
+Cheese is a pivotal segment of Luxembourg's dairy industry.
+The nation produces approximately 25,000 tons of cheese annually, serving both the domestic market and international consumers.
+The cheese assortment includes traditional Luxembourgish types as well as popular international varieties.

 Milk Powder and Whey Production

-Luxembourg also engages in the production of milk powder and whey.
-Annually, the country produces about 15,000 tons of milk powder and 10,000 tons of whey.
-These products are significant both for their economic value and their role in food processing industries globally.
+Luxembourg also produces about 15,000 tons of milk powder and 10,000 tons of whey each year.
+These products are vital both economically and for their applications in various food industries worldwide.

 Dairy Plants and Farms